renanblanes/PowerBi-Intermediate-SalesReport/README.md

 * **Date Locale:** The `Order_Date` column, initially in M/D/Y text format, was converted to the proper Date type using the **English (United States) Locale** to prevent regional misinterpretation.
 * **Decimal Locale:** The `Unit_Price, Revenue, Profit` columns were corrected to properly interpret the dot (`.`) as the decimal separator, resolving numerical conversion errors.

-## 🧩 Data Modeling & Schema Design
+## Data Modeling & Schema Design

-To enable scalable time intelligence and efficient querying for diagnostic analysis, the raw transactional data was structured into a **Star Schema** with the following dimensions:
+Following best practices, the raw transactional data was structured into a **Star Schema** with the following dimensions